Buckle Up - Phone Down - Why this matters

 Good luck to the Herreid/Selby Area football team as they play the Colman-Egan Hawks on Thursday October 30th at 6:00 pm in Colman for the 2nd round of the 9B playoffs.
 Activities tickets will not honored at this event since it is a state sanctioned event.
 Adult tickets are $5 for students and $7 for adults.

-about 18 hours ago, Andrew Fergen
+15 days ago, Andrew Fergen

 FB2ndround